The effect of convolving families of L-functions on the underlying group symmetries: Introduction

 \subsection{$n$-Level Densities and $\ntg$ Families}

 \ \\

-We list four desirable properties for a family of primitive $L$-functions to have; a family satisfying these properties is called $\ntg$.
-These properties are inspired by the families that have been successfully investigated to date, and codify the conditions for which we can calculate the one-level (and sometimes even the $n$-level) densities for a family of $L$-functions.
+We list four desirable properties for a family of primitive $L$-functions to have; we call a family satisfying these properties $\ntg$.
+These properties are inspired by the families that have been successfully investigated to date, and codify the conditions for which we can calculate the $1$-level (and sometimes even the $n$-level) densities for a family of $L$-functions.
 Though we could replace some of the bounds with slightly weaker conditions, these are the conditions that are met in practice.

 \begin{defi}[$\ntg$] Let $\phi$ be an even Schwartz test function such that ${\rm supp}(\hphi) \subset (-\sigma, \sigma)$ for some $\sigma > 0$.
 A family $\f$ of primitive automorphic $L$-functions for $\gln(\bfA_\bfQ)$ is $\ntg$ with symmetry constant $c_\f$ if $\f$ is a disjoint union of finite sets $\fn \subset \f$ such that, as $N \to \infty$: